-- (1) Changes in Scope of Consolidation and Application of the Equity Method - 1) Changes in scope of consolidation
+- (1) Changes in Scope of Consolidation and Application of the Equity Method - Changes in scope of consolidation There are no significant changes during the current fiscal year. - Changes in scope of application of the equity method There are no significant changes during the current fiscal year.

-Addition of 75 subsidiaries due mainly to acquisitions and deduction of 102 subsidiaries due mainly to divestitures during the current fiscal year

-2) Changes in scope of application of the equity method